odubno/gauss-naive-bayes/README.md

 ## Group Data

-Group data by class.
-Map each class to it's respective rows of data.
+Group the data by class, by mapping each class to it's respective rows of data.

-e.g. (This is just a sample.
-Using the [table](#iris-data-set) from above.)
+E.g. (This is a sample of what we mean using the [table](#iris-data-set) from above.)
 ```python
 {
        'Iris-virginica': [